craigbarnes/dte/docs/dterc.md

 ### **command** [_text_]

-Enter command mode.
+Enter [command mode].
 If _text_ is given then it is written to the command line (see the default `^L` key binding for why this is useful).

 ### **refresh**